Starter (Call For Applications)

 28/11/2018 - 02/02/2018

 We recognise that one of the best ways an artist can learn and develop their practice, skills and networks is through the active process of making work.
 And nothing beats dedicated budget, time, space and support in fostering the development of a new idea.

-Starter is an initiative designed to seed ideas through the offer of eight artist residencies that come with a budget, in kind space and equipment, access to technical advice and expertise, and producing and dramaturgical support from the Artistic Development department.
+Starter is an initiative designed to seed ideas and develop an artists’ practice through the offer of eight residencies that come with a budget (£2500), in kind space and equipment, access to technical advice and expertise, and producing and dramaturgical support.

 This opportunity is open to artists across art forms (including theatre, music, sound, movement, film, visual art, story-telling, spoken word etc), who wish to explore a new or existing bold and vital live performance idea that moves forward their practice and career.

 1) Each residency place will be selected by a panel comprising of National Theatre of Scotland staff and external artists and companies.
 We will select the artists that most excite us through:

 b) the stated benefit to the artist’s practice